katenuss/ps_211/lecture_exam3_review.md

 C. Larger sample sizes will change the shape of the *t* distribution, decreasing the critical value needed to reach significance, but will not affect our *t* statistic.

-D. Larger sample sizes will increaes our effect size.
+D. Larger sample sizes will increase our effect size.

 <p v-click>